Defining Quality in the Friesian Breed- Ster Ratings and More!

 By: Triple Crown Insider: Sammi Majors

-For mares, the next step is Kroon/Crown.
 To be awarded a Kroon status, exterior and sport aptitude (dressage or driving) are considered.
 In order to be eligible for Kroon, mares must have received a 1st premium Ster status in that same year at a regular inspection.
 They are then allowed to be shown at the Central Mare Show and be considered for a preliminary kroon status.
-Requirements include, being 3 years old, 158 cm or 15.2 hands, and for permanent Kroon status, they must have received a 77% or higher in either their IBOP or ABFP sports aptitude test for dressage or driving respectively.
+Requirements include being 3 years old, 158 cm or 15.2 hands, and for permanent Kroon status, they must have received a 77% or higher in either their IBOP or ABFP sports aptitude test for dressage or driving respectively.
 They must also average a 7 on their walk and trot during their sports test.

-The highest ranking for Friesian mares is the Model status, and very few mares of the entire population make this.
+This is the highest ranking for Friesian mares, and very few mares of the entire population make this.
 The approval process for this, is very similar to the Kroon, except model mares must be 7+ years old, 160 cm or 15.3 hands, and they must have had a baby or currently have a baby on their side.

-Next we have the Sports predicate which mares, gelding, and stallions are eligible for.
+Mares, gelding, and stallions are eligible.
 This can be attained by competing at nationally recognized dressage or driving shows.
 In America, horses earn the sports predicate for dressage by obtaining 5 scores of 60% or higher at 3rd level or above.
 For driving the horse must earn 10 points of at least 3 different FEI R rated judges from the FEI Test #9.
 Different scores warrant a different number of points, with 60% being the lowest score allowed to earn points.

 Preferent for mares is awarded based on their offspring.
 The mare must have had at least 4 quality foals.